Network Security: Definition and Meaning

 No two businesses are the same — and neither are their security needs.
 Whether you’re a growing startup or a large enterprise, the right network security approach should align with your size, industry, and risk level.
 Here’s how businesses typically approach it:

-A small e-commerce site and a healthcare provider don’t need the same level of security — and that’s the point.
-Solutions should be tailored to fit your operations, infrastructure, and industry-specific threats. - MSSPs (Managed Security Service Providers)
+A small e-commerce platform and a healthcare organization do not have the same security needs — that is the point.
+Solutions should be specifically designed to respect your operations, infrastructure, and also industry specific threats.

 If your business handles sensitive data (like health records or credit card info), you’re required to follow specific regulations like HIPAA, PCI-DSS, or GDPR.
 Strong network security helps ensure you meet these standards and avoid costly penalties.